-The Company has leased land and office space from Florida East Coast Industries, LLC ("FECI"), an affiliate of the Company.
+The Company has leased land and office space from Florida East Coast Industries, LLC ("FECI"), which is controlled by funds managed by an affiliate of Fortress.
 In April 2019, FECI sold the office building to a non-affiliate, and as such, the lease of the office space is no longer held with a related party.
-The Company recognized expense related to the land lease still held by a related party during the three months ended March 31, 2020 of \$103, which was included within Operations and maintenance in the condensed consolidated statements of operations and comprehensive loss.
-The Company recognized expense during the three months ended March 31, 2019 for both the land and building of \$647, of which \$386 was capitalized to Construction in progress, \$76 related to the land lease was included in Operations and maintenance, and \$185 related to the office lease and ancillary services was included in Selling, general and administrative, respectively in the condensed consolidated statements of operations and comprehensive loss.
-As of March 31, 2020 and December 31, 2019, there was no amount due to FECI.
+The Company recognized expense related to the land lease still held by a related party during the three and six months ended June 30, 2020 of \$103 and \$206, respectively, which was included within Operations and maintenance in the condensed consolidated statements of operations and comprehensive loss.
+The expense for the period that the land and building was owned by a related party during the three months ended June 30, 2019 totaled \$112, of which \$38 related to the office lease and ancillary services is included in Selling, general and administrative, and \$74 related to the land lease is included within Operations and maintenance.
+The expense for the period that the land and building was owned by a related party during the six months ended June 30, 2019 totaled \$758 of which \$386 was capitalized to Construction in progress, \$223 related to the office lease and ancillary services is included in Selling, general and administrative, and \$149 related to the land lease is included within Operations and maintenance, respectively in the condensed consolidated statements of operations and comprehensive loss.
+As of June 30, 2020 and December 31, 2019, there was no amount due to FECI.